Skip to content

 Letters provide us with a window into another world.
 They connect us with the past in a way that many history books cannot, drawing us into another realm and revealing the nitty-gritty aspects of life.

-Among the most popular resources at The Historic New Orleans Collection are sets of family papers, often rich in detail and emotion.
+Among the most popular resources at the Historic New Orleans Collection are sets of family papers, often rich in detail and emotion.
 The O’Regan collection, acquired a decade ago, sheds light on the immigrant experience in New Orleans while drawing us into the lives of six siblings from Ireland.

 Through letters, photographs, and scrapbooks, we learn about the business prospects, educational opportunities, poverty, war, and illnesses that immigrants to the city encountered in the mid-19th century.